 Is there a right time to purchase life insurance?

 There’s no wrong time to purchase life insurance.
 Having coverage to help protect your family is always a good idea.
 But getting coverage when you’re younger is better for two reasons.

 The amount you pay for life insurance is tied to your age:You’ll likely pay less if you get life insurance when you’re younger.

 As you get older, there may be a higher chance you’ll develop a serious health problem:If you wait you might not be able to get life insurance at all.

 Most life insurance policies do the same thing—they help you protect your family if you’re not around to do it.
 But there are different kinds of life insurance.
 Here are the two most common types and how they’re different:

-Term Life Insurance: Term life coverage provides protection for your family for a period of time and then ends.
+Term Life Insurance: Term life coverage helps provide protection for your family for a period of time and then ends.
 It lasts a certain number of years—usually 10, 20 or 30—or until you reach a certain age—say 80 years old.
 If you pass away during the term, your loved ones get the money from your death benefit.
 People often choose term life so that their family is covered during the period of time when they expect their bills and expenses to be at their highest—for example, while kids are going to school and college.

 Whole Life vs. Term: Since term insurance covers you for a limited period of time, it generally costs less than whole life.
-That can help make life insurance protection affordable for people who are on a budget and might not be able to afford whole life.
+That could help make life insurance coverage affordable for people who are on a budget and might not be able to afford whole life.
 If you want coverage that never runs out, and a monthly premium that never increases, whole life is the way to go.